 My research and teaching focus on African and Caribbean literatures, ecocriticism, ecomedia, and world literature.
 I am the author or editor of four books.
-My first monograph, Naturalizing Africa: Ecological Violence, Agency, and Postcolonial Resistance in African Literature (Cambridge UP 2018), won the 2019 Ecocriticism Book Award of the Association for the Study of Literature and Environment (ASLE).
+My first monograph, Naturalizing Africa: Ecological Violence, Agency, and Postcolonial Resistance in African Literature (Cambridge UP 2018), reorients African literary criticism from its preoccupation with anthropocentric concerns to the imbrications of human and nonhuman beings in African imaginative writings.
+Naturalizing Africa won the 2019 Ecocriticism Book Award of the Association for the Study of Literature and Environment, and the 2020 African Literature Association First Book Prize.
 Most recently, I completed African Ecomedia: Network Forms, Planetary Politics (Duke UP 2021).
 Examining film, photography, and other visual arts, the monograph positions Africa at the center of discourses on media ecologies, materiality, and infrastructure in media studies and the environmental humanities.
 I am editor of the Modern Language Association (MLA) Options for Teaching volume, Teaching Postcolonial Environmental Literature and Media (MLA 2021), and co-editor of African Migration Narratives: Politics, Race, and Space (Rochester UP 2018).
-With Stephanie Newell, I co-edited a special issue of African Literature Today (ALT 38, 2020) on Environmental Transformations.
+With Stephanie Newell, I co-edited Environmental Transformations, a special issue of African Literature Today (ALT 38, 2020).
 My articles have appeared in refereed venues such as Interdisciplinary Studies in Literature and Environment, Journal of Visual Culture, Environmental Ethics, Research in African Literatures, The Oxford Handbook of Nigerian Politics, and The Cambridge Companion to Environmental Humanities.